oliviawestmacottssw/SSW.Rules.Content/rules/office-environment---do-you-avoid-listening-to-music-while-at-work/rule.md

 In several open offices using a headphone seems to be encouraged as the most effective for productivity.

-There is, however, a use for it being "background" music in some scenarios; like when you are doing time-consuming mindless stuff like fixing data, building VPCs/VMWare or waiting for long builds.​
+There is, however, a use for it being "background" music in some scenarios; like when you are doing time-consuming mindless stuff like fixing data, building VPCs/VMWare or waiting for long builds.

 **Note:** Please see our [Rules To Better Dead Time](http&#58;//www.ssw.com.au/ssw/Standards/Rules/RulesToBetterDeadTime.aspx#AudioDevice) for how we like to effectively use audio devices like iPods when we're not at work.